Single Sources of Truth

 }

-Building your own tools that hook into the introspection result?
+Are you building your own tools that hook into the introspection result though?

-You can use this metadata type to help provide type-safety:
+Then you can use this generic metadata type to help provide type-safety:

 import { Metadata } from '@green-stack/schemas'

-A good example of how these schemas can be transformed through the introspection result is in the automatic docs plugin:
+A good example of how these schemas can be transformed through the introspection result is in the Automatic MDX Docs plugin:

 git merge with/automatic-docs